Compression of enumerations and gain: Gainless compression of enumerations

-in the sense that it does not change from the stage where the block is formed.
-The {\em tail-block} of row $r$ at stage $s$ is the interval of its cells strictly between $t_s(n)$ and $s$.
-Formally, the \begin{itemize} \item {\em $r$-block}, or block $(b,b')$ in row $r$, is the interval of $r$-cells strictly between columns $b,b'$, which are consecutive values of $t_s(r), s\in \Nat$ \item {\em tail-block} of row $r$ at $s$ is $T_s(n):=(t_s(n),s)$ \item {\em load} of a block or tail-block $(b,b')$ at row $r$ is $(A_{b'}-A_{b})\restr_{r+1}$. \end{itemize} Condition \eqref{OLlwOMFWbU} requires that the load in the blocks of each row is bounded by $8k$.
-Let
+as it does not change from the stage where the block is formed.
+The {\em tail-block} of row $r$ at stage $s$ contains the cells strictly between $t_s(n)$ and $s$.
+Formally, the \begin{itemize} \item {\em $r$-block}, or block $(b,b')$ in row $r$, is the interval of $r$-cells strictly between columns $b,b'$, which are consecutive values of $t_s(r), s\in \Nat$ \item {\em tail-block} of row $r$ at $s$ is $T_s(n):=(t_s(n),s)$ \item {\em load} of a block or tail-block $(b,b')$ at row $r$ is $(A_{b'}-A_{b})\restr_{r+1}$. \end{itemize} Condition \eqref{OLlwOMFWbU} requires that the load in the blocks of each row is bounded by $8$.